 The Phase 1 lands are now subject to a review process to allocate services throughout the Employment Growth District.
 The report can only consider half of the ultimate AEGD lands.
-The questions arise: Is this allocation program at all compromised by only including half of the future AEGD lands.
+The questions arise: Is this allocation program at all compromised by only vour voice in business including half of the future AEGD lands.
 Will there be decisions made in the short term that could limit long term options?